-Todd reported next to 2D Force Service Support Group (FSSG), Camp Lejeune, NC and deployed with Forward Battalion, 2D FSSG to Kuwait in support of Operation Iraqi Freedom.
-He served as chaplain with 22nd Marine Expeditionary Unit and deployed to Afghanistan as part of Operation Enduring Freedom, and established the religious program at Forward Operating Base Ripley in Oruzgan Province.
+Todd reported next to 2D Force Service Support Group (FSSG), Camp Lejeune, NC, and deployed with Forward Battalion, 2D FSSG to Kuwait in support of Operation Iraqi Freedom.
+He served as chaplain with 22nd Marine Expeditionary Unit and deployed to Afghanistan as part of Operation Enduring Freedom, establishing the religious program at Forward Operating Base Ripley in Oruzgan Province.

-Most recently, Todd was selected as the 10th chaplain of the Coast Guard.
-There he supervised religious ministry support for the more than 88,000 Coast Guard personnel and developed the Coast Guard Auxiliary Clergy Support Program, linking volunteer religious ministry professionals with Navy chaplains in support of Coast Guard members and their families.
+Most recently, Todd was selected as the 10th Chaplain of the Coast Guard where he supervised religious ministry support for the more than 88,000 Coast Guard personnel and developed the Coast Guard Auxiliary Clergy Support Program, linking volunteer religious ministry professionals with Navy chaplains in support of Coast Guard members and their families.

-His personal awards include the Legion of Merit Medal with two gold stars, the Meritorious Service Medal with four gold stars, the Navy and Marine Corps Commendation Medal with three gold stars, the Coast Guard Commendation Medal, the Navy and Marine Corps Achievement Medal with three gold stars, and the Department of Transportation 9/11 Medal.
+His personal awards include the Legion of Merit Medal (2 awards), Meritorious Service Medal (4 awards), Navy and Marine Corps Commendation Medal (3 awards), Coast Guard Commendation Medal, Department of Transportation 9/11 Medal, Navy and Marine Corps Achievement Medal (3 awards), and the Combat Action Ribbon.